-Preventative trunk sprays can reduce attacks.
-Permethrin sprayed heavily on tree trunks and major branches during the June to August flight period of the adult moth helps prevent additional boring.
+Preventive trunk sprays can reduce attacks.
+Permethrin sprayed on tree trunks and major branches during the late June to August flight period of the adult moth helps prevent additional boring.
 Two or more treatments per season should be repeated for at least two years on infected trees.

 For more information, see the following Colorado State University Extension fact sheet(s).

 For more information, see the following Planttalk Colorado™ script(s).